Prenatal Therapy

 Prenatal Therapy in Minnesota

 Kayla Estenson Williams is a Licensed Marriage and Family Therapist and is a Perinatal Mental Health Certified Therapist.
 She has extensive training and experience in supporting pregnant individuals and couples as they navigate these changes as well as prepare for childbirth and postpartum.
-Her specialties in prenatal care are in Perinatal Anxiety, Perinatal OCD, Fertility Challenges, and holding space for past attachment wounds/trauma that tends to show up during pregnancy or postpartum.
+Her specialties in prenatal care are in perinatal anxiety, fertility challenges, adjusting to the transition of pregnancy and parenthood, as well as holding space for past attachment wounds/trauma that tends to show up during pregnancy or postpartum.

 Kayla has gone through her own experiences with infertility, anxiety during pregnancy and postpartum, and navigating the challenges of a high risk pregnancy/infant as well as feeding challenges.
 She’s a pregnancy therapist who really gets it- and is passionate about making sure every new mom and parent gets the support they need.